lukaskalvenas/CherryServers-Ansible-OpenFaaS-example/README.md

 key_file_pub: "{{ key_file }}.pub"
 ```

-Last, but not least, make sure that all bash scripts in the Terraform working directory have an "execute" flag:
+Last, but not least, make sure that all bash scripts in the Ansible working directory have an "execute" flag:

 ```
 sudo chmod +x *.sh